Center of generalized skein algebras: Introduction

 Recall that when a given algebra $A$ is an \emph{Azumaya algebra} and its center $Z(A)$ is finitely generated, the representation theory is particularly nice.
 There is a bijection between the set of isomorphism classes of irreducible representations of $A$ and $\mathrm{MaxSpec}\; Z(A)$.
 An algebra $A$ is called \emph{almost Azumaya} if, after taking a localization by $c \in Z(A)$, it becomes an Azumaya algebra.
 In that case, there is an injective map from the Azumaya locus $\mathrm{MaxSpec}\; Z(A)_{c}$ to the set of finite dimensional irreducible representations of $A$.

-Thus, because $\cS_{q}^{\MRY}(\Sigma)$ is almost Azumaya, a large class of irreducible representations is completely determined by the points in the Azumaya locus.
+Thus, because $\cS_{q}^{\MRY}(\Sigma)$ is almost Azumaya, there is a large class of irreducible representations that are completely determined by points in the Azumaya locus.
 It would be an interesting question to understand the hyperbolic geometric content of the irreducible representations and their connection to representations of quantum cluster algebras in the view of (almost) Azumaya algebras \cite{MNTY24}.
 More discussion about the proof of that $\cS_{q}^{\MRY}(\Sigma)$ is almost Azumaya and some representation theoretic consequences can be found in Section \ref{sec:almostAzumaya}.